European Jewish Congress: Overview

 On 25 January 2011 at the European Parliament in Brussels on the eve of the International Holocaust Remembrance Day there took place a commemoration meeting devoted to the memory of the Holocaust.
 It was timed to the 66th anniversary of the liberation of concentration camp Auschwitz-Birkenau by the Soviet Army.
 The European Jewish Congress was one of the principal organizers of this event.

 Another important issue on the EJC's agenda is preventing nuclear terrorism.
 The EJC was a co-organiser of the International Conference on Preventing Nuclear Catastrophe, which took place in Luxembourg this May and brought together a unique team of more than 50 experts in nuclear non-proliferation from 14 countries, led by Director General of the International Atomic Energy Agency Mohammed ElBaradei.
 Taking into account the level of participants, the conference was the largest and most authoritative gathering to discuss issues of nuclear safety within the past decade.

 The EJC's head office is located in Brussels, with branches operating in Berlin, Paris, Budapest and Strasburg.

 The President of the European Jewish Congress is elected every two years renewable by a "General Assembly" of Jewish community representatives and works in consortium with an elected "Executive" of community presidents.

+In 2007-2022, Moshe Kantor served as President of the EJC.

 Dr Ariel Muzicant, who has served as Vice-President of the EJC since 2012, was unanimously appointed Interim President of the European Jewish Congress on 11 April 2022.

+In May, 2025, Moshe Kantor was re-elected President of the EJC for a fifth term, during the EJC General Assembly in Jerusalem, gathering almost two-thirds of the vote of its delegates, representatives of the European national Jewish communities.